barbagroup/land-spill/available_code_review.md

       purpose of teaching in numerical PDE classes.
 To extend the solver to real-world applications, it may require a lot of work and may not be more efficient than developing a solver from scratch.
-    * The DSL is largely based on C, and requires a compiler-like executabile binary file to parse the source code of the solver.
-The executabile binary will translate the DSL source into C and call GCC to compile it.
+    * The DSL is largely based on C, and requires a compiler-like executable binary file to parse the source code of the solver.
+The executable binary will translate the DSL source into C and call GCC to compile it.
       From my viewpoint, it's not convenient, though it may be a good thing from the viewpoint of teaching a PDE class.